stealth/pam_schroedinger/README.md

 than a sleep-based delay hardcoded in the authentication mechanism, as used today in _su_ or _sudo_ for example.
 The attacker will see no delay in his attack, but he will not see which login token succeeds, even if he tried the right one.
-So there is some uncertainty added to the login process so attackers can never be sure the cat is dead or alive.
+So there is a certain uncertainty added to the login process so attackers can never be sure the cat is dead or alive.
+This is the opposite of _pam_timestamp_.

 Installation
 ------------